cyberwh15ky/Cyberlearn/Cloud Delivered Security Services.md

 >https://poe.com/s/sw2EDZIFPd7KMoE0Z3VY

+## The Threat Category indicates these domains have been detected as adns-dnsmisconfig.
 ### Claimable_nx domain
 A Claimable_nx domain is one where attackers scan for frequently queried non-resolvable domains from an organization.
 They will then register the domain and use a DNS response to redirect to a host that has